 M1 Finance Review

-Rather, it is an aggregate of things that keeps changing and evolving to meet its users own evolving needs and demands.
+Still however, according to the platform’s CEO Brian Barnes, M1 is so unique that there’s no “one thing” that sets it apart from competitors.
+Rather, it’s an aggregate of things that keeps changing and evolving to meet its users own needs and demands.

 Investor Warning: Investing with M1 Finance involves risk, including the risk of losing the money you invest, and past performance does not guarantee future performance.
 Borrowing on margin can add to these risks, and you should learn more before borrowing.
 Nothing in this informational site is an offer, solicitation of an offer, or advice to buy or sell any security and you are encouraged to consult your personal investment, legal, and tax advisors.